 In early December 2004 the sale of our ranch closed and we have relocated to Douglas County in Georgia.
 Our attorney advised us that the District Attorney in California filed the “booby trap” charge against me and it would require an appearance in criminal court in Humboldt County, California.
 It appears that these so called “booby trap” devices are only a criminal violation in California.
 In late July of 2005 the "booby trap" charge was dismissed at the request if the District Attorney's office due to the "unlikelyhood of a conviction".
 We have subsequently learned from the buyer of our property that the neighbor and his gang were conspiring to burn us out.
 The neighbor has committed arson in the area on at least 3 occasions.

-The above is not in block quotes as it is a true story.
+The above is a true story.